 EcoMatcher is a company with a belief that we need to drastically ramp up the efforts in addressing the climate crisis.
 This decade is called the decade of action.
 In these 10 years, something needs to be done.

 Planting trees, scientists have said, has a mind-blowing potential.
 You need to plant the right tree, at the right time, at the right place.
-There are numerous organizations around the world that have that knowledge but what is missing is the funding (money).
+There are numerous organizations around the world that have the knowledge but what is missing is the funding (money).

 On the other side of the spectrum, we have an incredible amount of companies willing to participate in the climate change crisis but in many cases, they do not know how to do that.